RonaldTao/AAMAS_code/README.md

 # Optimizing Crop Management with Reinforcement Learning and Imitation Learning

 ### 1. Dependencies
 Follow https://rgautron.gitlabpages.inria.fr/gym-dssat-docs/Installation/index.html to install the required GYM-DSSAT.
+It's recommended to follow 'With pacakges' and GYM-DSSAT is currently only available for Linux machines.

 ### 2. Training